bunsenstraat/remix-workshops-cleanup/SolidityBeginnerCourse/transactions-sending-ether/sendingEther.md

 ### Reentrancy attack
-A *reentrancy attack* occurs when a function makes an external call to an untrusted contract and, the attacker uses the contract to make recursive calls back to the original function before it finishes its execution.
-In this way, the attacker can drain funds and manipulate data in unintended ways.
+A *reentrancy attack* occurs when a function makes an external call to an untrusted contract and the attacker uses the contract to make recursive calls back to the original function before it finishes its execution.
+Through this method, the attacker can drain funds and manipulate data in unintended ways.

-To guard against the *reentrancy attack*, all state changes should be made before calling an external contract.
+To guard against a *reentrancy attack*, all state changes should be made before calling an external contract.
 This is also called the <a href="https://docs.soliditylang.org/en/latest/security-considerations.html#re-entrancy" target="_blank">Checks-Effects-Interactions</a> pattern.

 Another way to prevent reentrancy is to use a *Reentrancy Guard* that checks for such calls and rejects them.
-You can see an example of this in the contract of our modifier section or a more gas-efficient version on <a href="https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/security/ReentrancyGuard.sol" target="_blank">Open Zepplin</a>.
+You can see an example of this in the contract in our modifier section or a more gas-efficient version on <a href="https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/security/ReentrancyGuard.sol" target="_blank">Open Zepplin</a>.

 ### Receiving Ether
-If we want to enable a contract to receive Ether without a function being called, we need to create a `receive` function (line 22) or `fallback` function (line 25); otherwise, the Ether will be rejected, and throw an exception.
+If we want to enable a contract to receive Ether without a function being called, we need to create a `receive` function (line 22) or a `fallback` function (line 25); otherwise, the Ether will be rejected, and the contract will throw an exception.

-The `receive` function is executed on calls with empty calldata (e.g. plain Ether transfers via send() or transfer()), the fallback function on calls with calldata.
-If no receive function exists but a fallback function, calls with empty calldata will also use the fallback function.
+The `receive` function is executed on calls with empty calldata (e.g. plain Ether transfers via send() or transfer()), while the fallback function is executed on calls with calldata.
+If no receive function exists but a fallback function does, calls with empty calldata will also use the fallback function.

 ### Payable function modifier
 The `payable` function modifier allows a function to receive Ether.